petar-nikolic125/hmo-finder-live/replit.md

 - Responsive design for mobile and desktop users
 - Ready for production deployment on Render/Vercel platforms
 - Requires proper deployment configuration with fixed static file paths
+- Fully Vercel-ready with serverless architecture and optimized build process

 ## System Architecture